edespino/cloudberry-site/docs/security/set-password-profile.md

 title: Set Password Profile
 ---

-# Set password policy in Cloudberry Database (New in v1.5.0)
+# Set password policy in Apache Cloudberry (New in v1.5.0)

-Profile refers to the password policy configuration, which is used to control the password security policy of users in Cloudberry Database.
+Profile refers to the password policy configuration, which is used to control the password security policy of users in Apache Cloudberry.
 You can bind a profile to one or more users to control the password security policy of database users.
 Profile defines the rules for user management and password reuse.
 With Profile, the database administrator can use SQL to force some constraints, such as locking accounts after login failures or controlling the number of password reuses.

 :::info
 - In general, Profile includes password policy and user resource usage restrictions.
-Profile in Cloudberry Database only supports password policy.
+Profile in Apache Cloudberry only supports password policy.
 "Profile" mentioned in this document refers to password policy configuration.
 - Only superusers can create or modify Profile policies, and superusers are not restricted by any Profile policies.
 Profile policies will take effect only when regular users are allowed to use Profile.
 :::